-(b) Impose a disciplinary sanction(s), as described in WAC 132L-350-090.
+(b) Impose a disciplinary sanction(s), as described in WAC 132L-351-045.

 (c) Refer the matter directly to the student conduct committee for such disciplinary action as the committee deems appropriate.
 Such referral shall be in writing, to the attention of the chair of the student conduct committee, with a copy served on the respondent.

-(1) The respondent may appeal a disciplinary action by filing a written notice of appeal with the conduct review officer within twenty-one days of service of the student conduct officer's decision.
+WAC 132L-351-060 Appeal from disciplinary action.
+(1) The respondent may appeal a disciplinary action by filing a written notice of appeal with the conduct review officer within ten days of service of the student conduct officer's decision.
 Failure to timely file a notice of appeal constitutes a waiver of the right to appeal and the student conduct officer's decision shall be deemed final.